 - C3 Soft – 6 laps

 The most useful numbers are those for the Medium tires, being the C2 in the British GP and the C4 in the Monaco GP.
-In Monaco, the Medium tire was “two steps softer” than in Britain, going from C2-C4, yet it lasted about 50% longer.
+In Monaco, the Medium tire was ‘two steps softer’ than in Britain, going from C2-C4, yet it lasted about 50% longer.
 The Hard was also two steps softer but went nearly double the distance than those used at Silverstone.

 The 6 laps done on the soft tires at Silverstone represented just two appearances of the C3s in that race, illustrating that sometimes the soft tire is undesirable in race conditions.
 Contrast that with the softer tire used in Monaco, the C5, which was used by 15 of the 19 drivers that started the race.
-So, tire wear clearly varies from race to race, but more on that in the next section.

-2. Track Layout
+Track Layout & Tire Wear

 The layout of an F1 track is a key component to consider in the tire wear equation.
 If a track has lots of high speed corners, the driver spends a lot of time going at high speed while also turning the car.
 This puts lots of strain on the tires, as they’re trying to go both forward and to the left or right at the same time, making use of every bit of grip they have to offer.